cpmpercussion/homepage/_posts/2010-10-19-sweden-living-part-1.md

 type: post
 published: true
 meta: {}
+description: "I had an awesome day with my awesome new friends Maria and Jake!
+Awesome.
+I arrived from a long flight, checked out the school of music at Piteå, bought a"
 ---

 I had an awesome day with my awesome new friends Maria and Jake!
 Awesome.